aaronkyle/social-development/terms/stakeholder-analysis.md

 comments: true
 ---
 --->
 **Stakeholder analysis** is a technique to identify and assess the importance and interests of key people, groups, or institutions usually in relation to specific policies, programmes or communities.
-Through stakeholder engagement and empirical research, analysis identify the range of people and social groups who might be affected by a project or policy&mdash;either negatively or positively.
+Through stakeholder engagement and empirical research, analysis identifies the range of people and social groups who might be affected by a project or policy&mdash;either negatively or positively.
 It is helpful when investigating and analysing the interests, roles and responsibilities of different stakeholders relative to a particular policy or investment decision.
-Stakeholder analysis is often undertaken early on during project planning to clarify key questions and to acertain public and community interests.
+Stakeholder analysis is often undertaken early on during project planning to clarify key questions and to ascertain public and community interests.

 <!--
 A stakeholder analysis can be done using a variety of methods including reviews of documentation, interviews, participatory research tools and focus groups.

-An example procss follows:
+An example process follows:

 1. Undertake a desk-top review of all relevant documentation.
 1. List all the parties who you believe have a stake in the issues to be addressed at different levels and by type (from households through to national or even international institutions).
 List their believed roles and responsibilities.
 When doing a regulatory audit this should include the designers and implementers of policies, the groups impacted by policies and champions of change in those policies.